ISSOtm/Aevilia-GB/README.md

 # Aevilia-GB

-A RPG for the Game Boy Color, written in pure assembly.
+A RPG for the Game Boy Color, written in pure Sharp LR35602 (aka GBz80) assembly.

 Note : this is neither a tutorial nor a walkthrough for the game.